nailahuddin/hello-world/README.md

 Hi Everyone,

-I am Nai, and a complete newbie at coding, let's giev this a go!
+I am Nai, and a complete newbie at coding, let's give this a go!